“What should I post on Instagram?”: Social Media content ideas for Artists

 Boosting your digital presence is a matter of strategy and planning.
 There are tools that can help with the planning part like a content calendar to have an overview of future publications.
 And when it comes to time and resource-saving practices: use a management tool to schedule content and get analytic information to know your audience.

 Regarding to content creation you need to be persistent, and a good way to come up with Instagram-worthy content is to showcase how your art pieces look in an actual room.
-With ArtPlacer’s Library of Spaces you can easily upload your art pieces, “drag and drop” them in digital mockup rooms like bedrooms, office spaces, and hallways with a variety of styles.
+With ArtPlacer’s Room Mockups you can easily upload your art pieces, “drag and drop” them in digital rooms like bedrooms, office spaces, and hallways with a variety of styles.
 Use a preset frame or customize one to highlight your artwork.
 Edit shadows and lighting to achieve a realistic look.
-With just one click you can download the image in social-media-ready sizes.
+With just one click you can share the image to different social media channels.

 Now that you know the basics of social media content for artists is time to create new creative posts and get those likes!